vtex-apps/release-notes/2019-week-27/search-query.md

 ## What you need to do

-In order to improve your store’s search performance, ensure that at least version __2.88.2__ of the [store-graphql](https://github.com/vtex-apps/store-graphql) app is installed.
+In order to improve your store’s search performance, ensure that at least version __2.88.2__ of the [Store Graphql](https://github.com/vtex-apps/store-graphql) app is installed.